 A nonconforming mortgage is a mortgage that does not meet the guidelines of government-sponsored enterprises (GSE) such as Fannie Mae and Freddie Mac and, therefore, cannot be sold to them.
 GSE guidelines consist of a maximum loan amount, suitable properties, down payment requirements, and credit requirements, among other factors.source: investopedia

 Most mortgages issued are Conventional mortgages and most Conventional mortgages fall under the Conforming loan limits.

-Under Government-backed mortgage you have FHA, VA and USDA mortgages.
-Out the three the FHA mortgage program is the most popular.
+Under Government-backed mortgage, you have FHA, VA and USDA mortgages.
+Out of the three the FHA mortgage program is the most popular.
 FHA stands for Federal Housing Administration.

 The USDA mortgage is the third most popular program.
 USDA stands for United States Department of Agriculture.